Pateros: Demographics

 As of 1818, the population was estimated at 3,840 Tagalog people.
 When Edmund Roberts visited in 1834, he estimated approximately 4,500 residents.

 According to the town's 2005 land use classification report, 91.62% of Pateros's 1.7 sqkm land is classified as residential.

+Language

+Filipino and English are the Philippine official languages.
+Filipino, a standardized version of Tagalog, is spoken primarily in Pateros.